563 related texts · 17 related myths · Page 8 of 12

 Midrash Tehillim, a collection of rabbinic interpretations of the Book of Psalms, uses a vivid analogy to explore exactly that feeling, focusing on the Exodus from Egypt.
 It hangs ...

 That feeling…that’s almost the heart of the story of Hallelujah.
-But what is Hallelujah, really?
+What is Hallelujah, really?
 It's more than just a word; it's an expression, a moment in time.
-Midrash Tehillim,...
+Midrash Tehillim, in ...

-We all know the story: God, in his awesome power, struck down the firstborn of Egypt as the final, devastating blow to convince Pharaoh to release the Israelites from bondage.
-But ...
+The familiar story is this: God, in his awesome power, struck down the firstborn of Egypt as the final, devastating blow to convince Pharaoh to release the Israelites from bondage....

-Our source today is Sifrei Devarim 12, a section of the Sifrei Devarim, a collection of legal midrash (rabbinic interpretive commentary)im on the Book of Deuteronomy.
+Our source today is Sifrei Devarim 12, a section of the Sifrei Devarim, a collection of legal midrashim (rabbinic interpretive commentary) on the Book of Deuteronomy.
 It paints a r...

-Isn't it wild to think about peace even in the middle of war?
-We often think of them as opposites, but Jewish tradition sees a deep connection, a need for peace that permeates ever...
+Isn't it wild to think about peace even in the middle of war? them is often remembered as opposites, but Jewish tradition sees a deep connection, a need for peace that permeates ev...